kiteco/python-youtube-code/Deepfake-detection/level-2-MesoNet-tutorial/README.md

 - Numpy 1.14.2
 - Keras 2.1.5

 You can find the pretrained weight in the `weights` folder.

 ## Use

-To run the pretrained model on python -u "/Users/gabemersy/MesoNet/example.py"
+To run the pretrained model go to the command line and run the script `detect_Deepfake.py` which will use the sample images we mentioned in the video.

 ## Original Authors